“Etani, bring your lunchbox into the kitchen,” I call when my 8-year-old son comes home from school.

 I know from years of babysitting, watching other (better, calmer, more effective) parents, reading scores of books on parenting, and bringing up four children of my own, that the key to effective discipline is calmness and consistency.

-But I get so frustrated with my son when he ignores my words.
+But I get so frustrated with my son when his ears are filled with naughty wax and he ignores my words.

 Instead of being calm and firm, I get loud.